stevebauman/log-reader/docs/DATABASE.md

 ## Installation

-If you want to save all your log events to the database so you can easily manage them with Eloquent instead of parsing your log file, you can do so.
+If you want to save all your log events to the database so you can easily manage them with Eloquent instead of parsing your log files, you can do so.

+Add LogReader to your `composer.json` file:

+	"stevebauman/log-reader": "1.1.*"

+Then run `composer update` on your project source.

-Start by inserting the `LoggerServiceProvider` int your `app/config.php` file:
+Insert the `LoggerServiceProvider` int your `app/config.php` file:

     Stevebauman\LogReader\LoggerServiceProvider::class,

-Then publish the migration:
+Publish the migration:

     php artisan vendor:publish --provider="Stevebauman\LogReader\LoggerServiceProvider" --tag="migrations"